BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==
+= 1.2.27 =
+* IMPROVED : it is not possible to put on the same page : several Sagenda lists and one Sagenda calendar (not several due to Angular restrictions).

+== Changelog ==
 = 1.2.26 =
 ⚠️ READ BEFORE UPDATE ⚠️
 If you use the Calendar view please install the new plugin and use the new shortcode `[sagenda-calendar-wp]`.
 * IMPROVED : CURLOPT_SSL_VERIFYPEER.
-👍 HELP US WITH TRANSLATIONS OF NEW CALENDAR VIEWS : https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348 ⚠️ AFTER EACH UPDATE PLEASE CLEANUP YOUR CACHE TO FULLY SEE CHANGES ⚠️
+👍 HELP US WITH TRANSLATIONS OF NEW CALENDAR VIEWS : [https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348](https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348)
+⚠️ AFTER EACH UPDATE PLEASE CLEANUP YOUR CACHE TO FULLY SEE CHANGES ⚠️

-== Changelog ==
 = 1.2.25 =
 * FIXED : temporary revert some features due to redirection caused by a "base" ref tag.

 = 1.2.24 =
-HELP US WITH TRANSLATIONS OF NEW VIEWS : https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348
+HELP US WITH TRANSLATIONS OF NEW VIEWS : [https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348](https://osp7icw.oneskyapp.com/admin/project/dashboard/project/142348)
 * FIXED : a bug when selecting Javanese language from WordPress settings for Calendar view.
 Now fallback to English.
 * FIXED : a bug when selecting Tagalog language from WordPress settings for Calendar view.
 Now fallback to Filipino.
 * FIXED : a bug when selecting Occitan language from WordPress settings for Calendar view.
 Now fallback to French.